 Corpo wasn't convinced.
 He thought it best though to save his objection for a media moment.
 For him that's a moment when his mind has been cleared by a media hero like Hustle Limburger or Olgen Bleck.
 Besides, he was much more interested in keeping labor down in the mockery of a hiring hall that takes three or four times the percentage from workers that unions get.
-They hire out their casuals for \$10 or \$12 or more per hour and pay minimum wage.
+The temporary services hire out their casuals for \$10 or \$12 or more per hour and pay minimum wage.
 This is "popular" and encouraged in "Right to Work" states like Arizona.
 Corpo hopes to work his way into management and live off the work of his fellows just like the big boy's do.
+So naturally he supports their 'right' to make a profit off the work of others.

-Right-wing rants in support of their wealth concentrating scams would be wasted on Radi.
-He can't be instilled with fear for the private property of the ten percent left in the middle class.
-He won't believe that justifies the system as it is.
+Right-wing rants in support of their wealth concentrating scams would be wasted on Cabeza or Radi.
+They can't be instilled with fear for the private property of the ten percent left in the middle class.
+They won't believe that justifies the system as it is.
 Radi, who sees the great bulk of the wealth in the hands of one percent or less of the population, must be labeled a demon socialist for his vision.
 The media giants will renew Everyman's fear that liberals and progressives, the fictional kind that Bleck and Limburger invent, want to redistribute the wealth of the ten percent.
 Those who've gained a little more than average by selling out to the rich are not a high value target.

 Real progressives want to go after those who really have it.
-Ironically, Ev is somewhat justified in his paranoia.
-Not because the progressives want to fleece the middle class to make up for the economic crimes of the ruling elites but because the media heroes and wholly owned conservative politicians of both treacherous parties will, if threatened by credible popular anger, throw him under the bus.
-It's his shill [or is that shrill] heroes who'll go after him for the crimes of his rich masters.
+Ironically, Everymans like Corpo are somewhat justified in their paranoia.
+Not because the progressives want to fleece the middle class to make up for the economic crimes of the ruling elites but because the media heroes and wholly owned conservative politicians of both treacherous parties will, if threatened by credible popular anger, throw them under the bus.
+It's the shill [or is that shrill] heroes who'll go after them for the crimes of their rich masters.